djjolicoeur/yafl/README.md

 a mac you can build the project with the included makefile by running `make`.
 This should drop the executable in the bin dir, and can be run with `./bin/yafl`.
 Run with no args, this will start the yafl REPL.
 Run with a file, or files, as command line arg(s), it will exexecute the contents.

+UPDATE -- I have added a dependecy on [clib](https://github.com/clibs/clib) for pulling in uthash. you can add uthash by running `clib install troydhanson/uthash`

+Also, you will need to instal the [MPC parsing](https://github.com/orangeduck/mpc) library manually as I have removed the source from the repo.
+The make file expects it in /src/deps.

 ## Examples

 At the moment, only String and longs are supported. here is some example usage from the repl.